finos/legend-studio/.changeset/curly-mayflies-move.md

 '@finos/legend-application-studio': patch
 ---

-**BREAKING CHANGE:** Removed `getExtraTestRunnerTabClassifiers` and renamed to `getExtraTestRunnerTabEditorRenderer` to `getExtraTestRunnerTabEditorSetup` and put tab name directly in `TestRunnerTabSetup`
+**BREAKING CHANGE:** Removed `getExtraTestRunnerTabClassifiers` and renamed to `getExtraTestRunnerTabEditorRenderer` to `getExtraTestRunnerTabConfigurations` and put tab name directly in `TestRunnerTabConfiguration`